Home/Blog/Well-Being/Pregnancy & Reproduction/Safe & Effective Natural Remedies for Pregnancy Acne

 • Apply the paste only to individual pimples.

-• Let it dry, then rinse thoroughly.
+• Let it dry for no more than 5 minutes, then rinse thoroughly.

 • Avoid applying over large areas of skin.
+Discontinue use if any redness or burning occurs.

 3. Citrus Fruit Juice (Lemon or Lime)